ionos-cloud/ionosctl/docs/commands/user/README.md

 ## Description

 The sub-command of `ionosctl user` allows you to list, get, create, update, delete Users under your account.
+To add Users to a Group, check the `ionosctl group` commands.

 ## Options